BramVan-Oosterhout/katacoda-scenarios/foswiki2/notepadapp/step1.md

 Use the SolNotePad web in the Sandbox to experiment.

-Check your answers in the Applications/SolNotePadApp.
+Check your answers in the Applications/SolNotePadApp web.

 <!-- Solution text (if any) goes here -->